You're not alone!

 Kid memories from the patio and beyond!

 The 1960's Patio Culture coincided with one of the most prosperous times in American history.
 Despite the expenditures involved in running a Cold War globally, and a hot one in Vietnam, the U.S. provided ample opportunity for a prosperous middle class to thrive.
 Couples could build families on blue collar wages, and as often the case, spoil them.
 Kids reared during the Patio Culture Era were often showered with materialistic goods usually in the form of toys.
 However, this newfound materialism was often tempered with the traditional childhood imagination exhibited by their parents from the Depression Era.
 A shiny new toy was often supplemented by a homemade one, and plain old sticks were always perennial favorites.
-Just like their parents, kids embarked on exciting outdoor adventures in and around the neighborhood...only they were better equipped!
+Play was still a creative endevor and the mind numbing sedentariness that Xbox and other modern video games would produce had not been realized.
+Just like their parents, kids embarked on exciting, and sometimes dangerous, outdoor adventures in and around the neighborhood...only they were better equipped!

 The Visible Man/Woman